Shopify/polaris/polaris.shopify.com/content/components/page/index.md

   - fileName: page-with-divider.tsx
     title: With divider
     description: Use when the page needs visual separation between the page header and the content.
 ---

-# Page

-Use to build the outer wrapper of a page, including the page title and associated actions.

----

 ## Best practices